alleboudy/navigation-drl/REPORT.md

 `figure 1.
 Deep reinforcement learning nano degree description of the DQN algorithm`

 ### Project files:
-`Navigation.ipynb` the notebook driving the instantiation of the environment, the agent and training of the agent's model
+`Navigation.ipynb` the notebook driving the instantiation of the environment, the agent and training of the agent's model, it is following closely the udacity DRL nano degree class's implementation with a few tweaks e.g. a custom reward signal plus adaptation to the Navigation environment.

 `Navigation.html` the same notebook saved in .html format after running it